 Many of Melbourne’s favourite foodie hotspots are also the hardest to find.
 If you’ve worked up a winter appetite, you’ll need to be intrepid to find these hidden hotspots.
 It will be worth the journey.

-One of the alleys less travelled in Melbourne, Scott Alley connects Flinders Street to Flinders Lane.
+One of the alleys less travelled in Melbourne, Scott Alley is a little hidey-hole off Flinders Lane.
 You’ll find intriguing shops, but don’t miss Roule Galette, a little piece of France in the middle of Melbourne, where all the waiters have strong French accents and the overall ambiance is reminiscent of the authentic bistros in Paris’ Montmartre.

 From the same team behind Kirk’s Wine Bar and The European, Barbarella can be found hiding in plain site in Block Arcade.
 With strong Italian coffee, wine, baguettes and a legendary three-cheese toastie, it’s a perfect sit-and-stop spot during shopping or work days.
 Order a gelato, provided by from Spring Street’s Gelateria Primavera, and linger a little bit longer.

 The city outpost of South Melbourne market’s Agathé Pâtisserie, Agathé Pâtisserie Petite sells the same deliciously fresh baked goods.
 Delivered daily from the South Melbourne bakery, the tiny venue is tucked under a stairwell in Royal Arcade.